Meticulously Conducting Thorough Home Inspections

 Testing your home for radon is essential to protecting your health as well as that of your family.
 Even though you can’t see, smell, or taste this radioactive gas, it could cause health issues those who live there.
 According to the Surgeon General's office, radon is the second leading cause of lung cancer in the United States.
 The U.S. Environmental Protection Agency (EPA) estimates that about 21,000 lung cancer deaths are caused by radon yearly.

 Some studies suggest that children and the elderly may be more sensitive to radon exposure. .

-To help detect the presence of radon in your home, consider having it tested by our team.
+To help detect the presence of radon in your home, consider having it tested with a 48-hour test by our team.
 Our home inspectors are certified to read and give on-site results.
-We measure the level of radon in your property with the use of continuous radon monitors.
+We measure the level of radon in your home with the use of continuous radon monitors.
 Our precision airborne alpha radiation detection instruments have the following features: